-In addition to the underwriting discount to be paid by us, we have agreed to reimburse the underwriter for certain of its out-of-pocket expenses incurred in connection with this offering, including the fees and expenses of the counsel for the underwriter, up to 100,000, subject to compliance with FINRA Rule 5110(f)(2)(D)(i).
-The securities we are offering are being offered by the underwriter subject to certain conditions specified in the underwriting agreement.
+Upon the closing of this offering, we will pay the placement agent a cash transaction fee equal to 8% of the aggregate gross proceeds to us from the sale of the securities in the offering.
+In addition, we will reimburse placement agent for its out-of-pocket expenses incurred in connection with this offering, including the fees and expenses of the counsel for the placement agent, up to \$100,000, subject to compliance with FINRA Rule 5110(f)(2)(D)(i).